hpe-storage/csi-driver/README.md

 csi.storage.k8s.io/resizer-secret-name: nimble-secret
 csi.storage.k8s.io/resizer-secret-namespace: kube-system
 ```
+## Building the HPE CSI Driver
+Instructions on how to build the HPE CSI Driver can be found in [BUILDING.md](BUILDING.md)

 ## Support
 The HPE CSI Driver is considered beta software.
 Do not use for production and do not contact HPE for support.
 Please file [issues here](https://github.com/hpe-storage/csi-driver/issues).